 Conclusion

 In conclusion, a background check without social security number is possible but limited.
-Only a small number of employers, landlords, and governmental organizations can conduct such checks.
-Using a CPN to check your background is not optimal.
-Because it is against the law and could result in serious consebquences.
+Only a few employers, landlords, and governmental organizations can conduct such inspections.

 Avatar for Rahul Gupta